-Kerry Jones Harrisburg, Illinois opposite sex, but I've found out that for this rule for others when I'm dead, Be I hope and pray your adventures are-some strange reason the relationships-always sure you're right-then go ahead."
+Kerry Jones Harrisburg, Illinois

+My interests in hunting do include the L&R: Davy Crockett once said, "I leave opposite sex, but I've found out that for this ride for others when I'm dead, Be

 Thank you for the reminder.

 Congratulations Congratulations on your magazine!
 I wish you well.

 It's good to open up and see faces such as Howard Hill, Paul Brunner, and not see all the high-tech add-ons.
-That's what brought me to the recurve; it's so simple and natural.
+That's what brought me to the recurve: it's so simple and natural.
 Thanks for a great magazine.